Seronsecurity/advmlthreatmatrix/pages/case-studies-page.md

 - None

 ----
-# Contributing
+Contributing New Case Studies

-We welcome comments, feedback, or new case-studies!
-Before submitting a case-study, consider that the attack..
+We are especially excited for new case-studies!
+We look forward to contributions from both industry and academic researchers.
+Before submitting a case-study, consider that the attack:

-1. Exploits one or more ML vulnerabilities, evasion, poisoning, model replication, or tradiationl security flaws that affect ML systems
+1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
-2. Is against a production system, Machine Learning as a Service (MLaaS), Models hosted on cloud (AzureML, AWS, GCP, etc), on-prem, or on the edge (Mobile, IOT, etc)
+2. The attack was against a *production, commercial* ML system.
+This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc or ML systems embedded in client, edge or even hosted ML models.
-3. Most importantly, you have permission to share the information.
-Please follow the proper channels before reporting a new attack.
-If you are unsure of how best disclose, the team here is happy to help coordinate responsible disclosure.
+3. You have permission to share the information.
+Please follow the proper channels before reporting a new attack and make sure you are practicing responsible disclosure.
+If you are unsure, email advmlthreatmatrix-core@googlegroups.com and we can help you out.

+If you satisfy all the three criteria: Email advmlthreatmatrix-core@googlegroups.com with summary of the incident, Adversarial ML Threat Matrix mapping, and public sources like blog, paper, github repo or news article.